Address: Unit 1A, Number 8 First St, Manchester M15 4FN

 Located opposite the well-known ‘Tiffin Room’ restaurant, you will well be stunned at how amazing they have gone above and beyond with their interiors.
 It truly was beautiful to look at with the lightning making it feel all luxurious.
 If you are looking for fine art dining, this is a place you have to check out as you won’t be disappointed.
 As their food sure looks like a piece of art when presented to your table.
 That is one of the reasons why it attracted me to visit as soon as I saw their pictures online.

 As I entered I noticed a blossom tree, which I thought was a nice touch to the entrance along with the lights.
 You can tell they have invested a lot in this restaurant, as having marble decor tables around the whole place is not cheap.
 However, the outcome for customers to witness all of this and dine here is simply brilliant.
-They have the drinks bar next to the kitchen which is open and can be seen by the people how their food is being cooked.
+They have a drinks bar next to the kitchen which is open and can be seen by the people how their food is being cooked.

 Ribeye Steakhouse has two floors, with plans to have outdoor seating, weather permitting.
 When I visited earlier this week it was really busy inside on both floors and I can see why as the food/experience is so good.